 What you’re up against with the Multistate Professional Responsibility Exam: 60 multiple-choice questions.
 Ten of them will go unscored.
 You have two hours to complete it all.
 While nowhere near as long or as demanding as the bar exam, the MPRE is definitely in a category of its own.

 Just how hard is the MPRE?

 It can be complex and tricky.
 All by design.
 The MPRE is meant to task you with thinking like a lawyer when ethical situations aren’t so clear cut.
 And it’s a different exam format compared to law school.

 Even though it has the reputation as being “easy” and “not a big deal,” you’ll want to study.
 Especially if you’re a 3L student with only a few more opportunities to pass it before taking the bar.

-Almost every state/jurisdiction requires that you pass the MPRE for admission to the bar, so be sure you have this requirement checked off your to-do list.
+Almost every state/jurisdiction requires that you pass the MPRE for admission to the bar, so be sure you have this requirement completed.

 Overall, the MPRE is an exam that requires knowledge of the rules and the application of the rules.
-Studying for one night is simply not enough.
+Know that studying for one night is simply not enough.
 It is best to take some time off and really dive into the material.
 Your hard work will pay off in the long run.